 "Hermione, still don't want to play?"
 Hermione shook her head.
-"Then skins are Percy as Keeper, Charlie as Seeker, Fred and George as Chasers.
+"Since Mum won't let me be skins anymore, they are Percy as Keeper, Charlie as Seeker, Fred and George as Chasers.
 No beaters today.
-And since Mum won't let me be skins, Ron as Keeper, Harry as Seeker, Bill and me as Chasers.
+And for shirt, Ron as Keeper, Harry as Seeker, Bill and me as Chasers.
 Seekers can be the third chaser if they aren't finding the snitch.
 Hermione, can you ref?
 Oh, and we're going to cream you."

 Harry Potter had promised Ginny a kiss, some time on her birthday.
 It wasn't going to be something that was hard to give, even with her brothers being nearby.
 There was just something about Ginny.
 It was something new to Harry, probably a result of his treatments, and the insight it had given him to girls.
 Of course it was different when you weren't the girl, but even as a girl, Harry was a boy, and since he'd arrived at the Burrow, he'd felt a new feeling around Ginny, with male hormones flowing through his body again, especially when she had just finished playing Quidditch.
 She'd just landed right in front of him.
 Something about the fiery nimbus of hair, the sheen of sweat on her body from a hard played game, and the happy smile on her face, took Harry's breath away.
 He didn't care about who might be watching, even if her brothers had made comments about beating the boys away from her with sticks.
 Those brown pools of eyes drew him closer, and she had asked him to give it to her.